rvicedomini/strainberry/README.md

 ## Reference

-A pre-print of Strainberry's manuscript is currently available on bioRxiv:
+A pre-print of Strainberry's manuscript is currently available on bioRxiv.
+If you use Strainberry, please cite:

 R. Vicedomini, C. Quince, A. E. Darling, R. Chikhi, "Automated strain separation in low-complexity metagenomes using long reads."